Millions of people in 23 countries are expected to watch the Eurovision Dance Contest, which will take place at the SECC in Glasgow later.

 The 135-minute programme will see 15 couples compete - each made up of one professional and one celebrity.

 They will perform one freestyle dance with a national flavour which may have elements of Latin and Ballroom.

-Strictly Come Dancing stalwards Len Goodman and Craig Revel Horwood, who make up two of the fearsome foursome judging panel, will comment on the performances and artistic content.
+Strictly Come Dancing's Len Goodman and Craig Revell Horwood will offer comments on performances and artistic content.

 Viewers will then be asked to vote on the choreography, costume and music.